 Jake Davies had been acting as Richard’s business man in Paris for the last four years.
-He began his life as a London street urchin, who tried to steal Robert de Briers’ handkerchief on a rainy night but got caught.
-Richard’s father, seeing the sorry state the starving boy was in, took him into his London household, and gave him a home, responsibilities, and seeing a potential, eventually an education.
+He had begun his life as a London street urchin and Robert de Briers had caught the boy trying to steal his handkerchief one rainy night.
+Richard’s father, seeing the sorry state the starving boy was in, took him into his London household and gave him a home, responsibilities, and, seeing a potential in him, eventually an education.
 Jake started his career as a clerk to Mr. Donby, Robert de Briers’ secretary.
 His childhood in the London rookeries made him the perfect man to tackle post-revolutionary Paris.
 He had made possible many successful business transactions for Richard and his father before him.
 So, when Jake found it necessary to warn him, Richard listened and pondered.

 “I am saying, sir, that we must go unnoticed, which implies we have to go after dark.
-The darkness will add a definite danger to our journey.
+However, the darkness will add a definite danger to our journey.
 There are two liabilities, as I see it.
-We could get held up by the troops of the Terror, and arrested if they have a mood to it.
+We could get held up by the troops of the Terror – and arrested if they have a mind to it.
 In that case, we are as good as dead, being foreigners, and English to boot.
 They will think us spies.
 On the other hand, we could be caught by cutthroats, and be robbed and murdered.
 No one would be surprised by one or two corpses floating in the Seine, these days.”

 Jake bowed his head at the resolute tone of his master’s voice.
 “Yes, sir, we could do all that.
-Well, no better time like tonight, then.”
+Well, no better time than tonight.”

 “My good man!”
 Richard grinned.
 “Let us prepare ourselves!”

-The riots were still raging through Paris’ streets, therefore Manon and Jéhan had sensibly stayed indoors.
-They had, however, finished their last bits of food, the night before, so Manon realised she could not stay at the house for much longer.
+The riots were still raging through Paris’ streets; therefore, Manon and Jéhan were sensibly staying indoors.
+They had, however, finished their last bits of food the night before.
+Manon realised they could not stay at the house for much longer.
 Jéhan was frightened, with reason, and she had done all she could to keep him quiet and comfort him as best as she was able to.
 After four days of hiding, Manon told her brother that their father might have been arrested.
 She kept silent about the real situation.
 Jéhan was too young to understand.
 Better to let him think their father was in prison, and therefore unreachable.
 No one was allowed to visit prisoners these days, and Jéhan, young though he was, knew that.
 She would explain what transpired when the time was right.

-The tall, incredibly strong man had spoken in heavily accented French, and Manon had to strain her ears, just to be able to understand what he said.
-She nodded as well as she could do, given the fact that his hand was still on her mouth.
+The tall, incredibly strong man had spoken in heavily accented French, and Manon had to strain her ears just to be able to understand what he said.
+She nodded as well as she could, given the fact that his hand was still on her mouth.

 “I am your uncle Richard de Briers,” the man said.
 “I will release you now, and you must not make a sound.
 I have come to take you and your brother to England with me.”

-She shivered but straightened to her full height, which only allowed her to bring the top of her head halfway to his chest.
+She shivered but straightened to her full height, which only allowed her to bring the top of her head halfway up his chest.
 Mon Dieu, but the man was a giant!

 “Quit your whims, girl, and follow me.
 Do not fuss or there will be consequences.
 I have no qualms binding and gagging you.”